CoffeeBrewer64/casio-sploit/FX83GTX/docu/software/secret_menu.md

 \* If you press `AC` or `ON`, the screen will go to an empty display.

+It is often called "D Mode" in other places in the documentation.

 # Secret Menu 6

 If you access the Secret Menu and press 6, 4 options will be shown on the screen: